davibaldin/io.infolayer.aida/README.md

 # Welcome to Infolayer AIDA Project

 AIDA project is an abstraction layer for tools and frameworks responsible for IT services provisioning, monitoring and orchestration.
-Our goal is to provide a gateway interface for frameworks and repeatable activities and response to new events.
+Our goal is to provide a gateway interface for frameworks and repeatable activities and response to new new events.

 **Motivation**